Speaker | Time | Text |

 If Americans are in Ukraine extracting minerals and energy, there's going to be an American security footprint there as well. | ||

-And if there's an American civilian and security footprint in Ukraine, then if Russia tries to test those ceasefire lines, they're going to wind up shooting Americans. | ||
+And if there's an American civilian and security footprint in Ukraine, then if Russia tries to test those ceasefire lines, they're going to end up shooting Americans. | ||

-And so once again, it effectively becomes a NATO outpost, But without calling it that. | ||
+becomes a NATO outpost, But without calling it that. | ||

-So the question of the deal is: how do you install a tripwire? | ||
+So the question of the deal is how do you install a tripwire? | ||

-How do you install a tripwire for the Russians where they will not test those boundaries such that Ukraine is satisfied, but also without creating another security risk for Russia? | ||
+How do you install a tripwire for the Russians where they will not test those boundaries, such that Ukraine is satisfied, but also without creating another security risk for Russia. | ||

-That's really the architecture of the deal. | ||
+That's that's really the architecture of the deal. | ||

-So I'm sure that's what was discussed on some level at the meeting is how do you kind of make it so that everybody's happy? | ||
+So I'm sure that's what was discussed on some level at the meeting is how do you make it so that everyone's happy? | ||

 How do you make it so that Ukraine feels safe, but Russia doesn't feel threatened? | ||